Programs Frequently Asked Questions

 There are many programs at NC State and off-campus that provide English as a Second Language (ESL) courses.
 For example, OIS offers a free English Conversation Club that meets every Friday from 3:30-4:30pm.
 OIS has flyers and brochures in 320 Daniels Hall that list various on and off campus English courses.
 Contact the Programs Coordinator if you have further questions: 515-2961, email@example.com.

-How can my spouse practice his/her English and meet Americans?
+How can my spouse practice their English and meet Americans?

 All of the OIS programs are available to spouses too!
 We have friendship and English programs, such as the English Conversation Club and International Friendship program, in which he/she can improve language skills and meet Americans.
 Volunteering is also a great way to practice English, and the OIS programs I-SSERV and Culture Corps provide opportunities to do so.
 Contact the Programs Coordinator to discuss your spouse’s specific interests and needs: 515-2961, firstname.lastname@example.org.